DRGN-DRC/20XX-HACK-PACK/Installer Package Files/ReadMe and MD5s.txt

 	./SSBM_20XXHP_Creator.sh "dir/ssbm_1.02.iso"

-In the commands above, you'll need to replace "/to/the/directory/with/your/script" with the path to your script, and "dir/ssbm_1.02.iso" to the path/filename of your source ISO.
+In the commands above, you'll need to replace "/to/the/directory/with/your/script" with the path to your script, and "dir/ssbm_1.02.iso" to the path/filename of your source disc.

 		For Mac: